 “Once you stop learning, you start dying,” a great man with a mustache once said.
 And while I’m sure most of us agree with the sentiment, our hectic modern lives often leave us with little time to expand our knowledge.
 That is, of course, until now.

 Join editor Jim Thomas as he digs into the age-old rule of "Show, Don't Tell."
 Discover how you can quickly sharpen your skills as a master storyteller.

 All successful independent authors have found a way to build a loyal readership who raves about their books.
 If you're about to self-publish your first book, this course will go over all the basics.

 Dana Kaye is a Reedsy book publicist and author.
 Known for her innovative ideas and knowledge of current trends, she frequently speaks on the topics of social media, branding, and publishing trends.
-She also teaches online courses on book publicity.

 So you've finished your first draft.
 What's next?
 Reedsy editor Andrew Lowe reveals his method for revising and polishing your first draft.
 He offers simple, actionable steps to help you refine your manuscript and get it ready to share with editors and agents.

 So, you’ve got an original idea for a book.
 Maybe it’s the memoir you’ve meant to write for years, or a stunning business book designed to shake up the status quo in Silicon Valley.
 Once you have this idea, how do you turn it into an actual manuscript?
 Writing a book is no simple task, which is why published authors often work with an editor to develop their ideas before they even type ‘Chapter One’ on the top of a blank page.
 But for you — the independent author who doesn’t have a book deal, let alone a dedicated editor at...
 View Article

 Rana Shubair is a writer from Palestine specializing in English language training, testing, and translation.
 Her first book, In Gaza I Dare to Dream, is a powerful memoir detailing everyday life within the Gaza Blockade.